lidom/PartiallyFD/README.md

     [Partially Observed Functional Data: The Case of Systematically Missing](https://arxiv.org/abs/1711.07715)
 by Dominik Liebl and Stefan Rameseder (arXiv:1711.07715)

+Please note that we also provide .r files to reproduce our simulation and the analysis (with many addiotional KPIs):
+- PartiallyFD_simulation.r: A full list of possible meta parameter together with a parallelized simulation/estimation environment
+- PartiallyFD_simulation_analysis.r: A fully automatic analysis of the simulated data

 ## Installation of required packages
 ```r
 install.packages("devtools")